 Insects and diseases pose two of the most serious threats to a tree’s health.

-Woodland Park District – Insects & Diseases
+Golden Field Office – Insects & Diseases

 As soon as you notice any abnormality in your tree’s appearance, you must begin a careful analysis to gain an understanding of the problem.

 By examining the specific symptoms of damage and understanding their causes, you can make a reasonable diagnosis of the problem and select the proper treatment.
-If you are uncertain about the type of insect or disease, or do not know how to treat them, contact the CSFS Woodland Park District to conduct a homesite assessment of the trees on your property.

 - A moth with larva which attack and defoliate Douglas-fir as well as spruce and true fir species